Vishesh-Gupta/dotfiles/README.md

 4. Remote-WSL - Extension for windows users to connect to WSL
 5. VSCode-Icons - Icon pack for cleaner looking icons
 6. VimBinding - Add Vim bindings to VSCode
+7. MathSnippets - Adds math snippets such as
+8. SFTP- File syncing extension to remote